-Available options Implications Cost (in 2024 \$) Type of capital work Decision 2 Background Decision 2New housing for the elderly complexBackground'Demand has grown significantly over recent years for Councils elderly person housing that caters to those over 64 years of age experiencing housing stress.
+Available options Implications Cost (in 2024 \$) Type of capital work Decision 2 Background 1 New housing for the elderly complex Demand has grown significantly over recent years for Council's elderly person housing that caters to those over 64 years of age experiencing housing stress.
 The anticipated growth in the forecast older people over the next 20 to 30 years is significant with a growing portion of these people anticipated to be on modest incomes.
-The supply of affordable one and two bedroom housing that suit this demographic continues to be constrained.A new housing complex of 32 units will be built using \$2.5m equity, loan funding of \$3.5m and Government Status quo - do nothing Clearly evidenced demand goes unmet leading to hardship for approx. 32 couples that could be housed if the project is approved.
+The supply of affordable one and two bedroom housing that suit this demographic continues to be constrained.
+A new housing complex of 32 units will be built using \$2.5m equity, loan funding of \$3.5m and Government funding of \$5.6m.
+After allowing for debt servicing and repayment, operating costs and long term asset renewals and replacement the complex is rates neutral, in keeping with Council Policy.
+The proposed units target couples with rents in 2023 terms set at \$300 per week.
+This is in the order of 80% of market rent for an equivalent one bedroom unit as assessed by independent advisors.
+After allowing for the accommodation supplement available to couples over 64 years of age, who rely solely on Superannuation, this equates to approximately 25% of income.
+Any result between 25% and 30% is generally considered affordable.
+Status quo - do nothing Clearly evidenced demand goes unmet leading to hardship for approx. 32 couples that could be housed if the project is approved.
 This may put pressure on agencies such as Kainga Ora and other CHPs to address the increased demand.
 However, the focus for these has historically been in other parts of NZ and some Policy statements of the new Government suggest the focus of support may move to enabling greater supply of housing in general.
 The economics of building one and two-bedroom housing by comparison to three and four bedroom housing may mean the modest supply of affordable housing for one and two-person households remains constrained, with rents continuing to exert housing stress on a significant portion of the elderly demographic.
 0 nil Proceed with development (as signalled) Prefered option Identified community need (current waiting lists) are in part met, in line with Council's targeted community outcomes.
 Land is repurposed for housing outcomes, in line with Council Policy.
 No impact on rates, in line with Council Policy.
 Capital expenditure may contribute to Council's self-imposed debt ceiling being put under pressure.
 Balancing this increased revenue (not rate-payers) offsets some of this impact and the as-sets have a commercial market value that also provides some offset.
-11.6m New Build Increased level of service Indicative timeframe Increased provision beyond the scope of this project Council Policy currently states the provision of Housing for the Elderly will be Rates Neutral i.e. no increase in Rates.
+11.6m New Build Increased level of service A separate report is being presented to April / May 2024 to provide more detai April / May 2024 to provide more detail including preferred sites and to confirm the support of full Council for the project.
+2024/25 and 2025/26 Increased provision beyond the scope of this project Council Policy currently states the provision of Housing for the Elderly will be Rates Neutral i.e. no increase in Rates.
 Borrowing more than 50% of the capital required to expand the portfolio is over the long term likely to result Ratepayers be-ing called on to fund this Activity.
 It is possible that over time other other scheme of comparable merit may be proposed.
-0 nil Cost
+0 nil